HugoLis/hugolis.github.io/el-trackpad.md

 #### Gestures not working or triggering iOS/iPadOS system gestures

 To use 4 and 5 fingers trackpad gestures on the iPad, disable system multitasking gestures on Settings > Home Screen and Dock > Multitasking > Gestures.
 Gestures may not be recognized by El Trackpad if they are already being used by the system for other purpose.
-For example, you may have disable system zoom in order to use El Trackpad's three fingers gestures.
+For example, you may have to disable system zoom in order to use El Trackpad's three fingers gestures.

 #### How to make El Trackpad launch on Mac startup